On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

 In particular it follows that if $Y$ is separated, then its underlying topological space is Hausdorff.

 \begin{cor} A morphism of good $k$-dagger analytic spaces is separated if and only if the induces continuous map is Hausdorff.
-In particular a good $k$-dagger analytic space is separated if and only if is Hausdorff. \begin{proof} Good $k$-dagger spaces are locally separated because every point has a neighborhood isomorphic to a $k$-dagger affinoid space, which are separated. \end{proof} \end{cor}
+In particular a good $k$-dagger analytic space is separated if and only if is Hausdorff. \end{cor} \begin{proof} Good $k$-dagger spaces are locally separated because every point has a neighborhood isomorphic to a $k$-dagger affinoid space and $k$-dagger affinoid space are separated. \end{proof}